What is Heatstroke? And How Can It Be Prevented?

 - Avoid strenuous outdoor work during peak heat (11 AM to 4 PM).

-- Use an umbrella, hat, or a damp cloth on your head when going outside.
+- Use an umbrella, a hat, or a damp cloth on your head when going outside.

 - Carry a water bottle at all times.